dev-cafe/branching-model/index.md

 ### Feature freeze and branch creation

-Feature freeze is the moment when a new release branch is created, either a major release branch `release/X.Y` or a minor release branch `release/X.Y.Z`.
+Feature freeze is the moment when a new release branch is created, either `release/X.Y` is created from master, or `release/X.Y.Z` is created from `release/X.Y`.
 The creation of a release branch may be delayed up to the moment until the root branch receives changesets towards the next major or minor release.

 ### Converging a release candidate

-Often some work needs to be done between a feature freeze and the actual
-release: this work consists of steps from release alpha, beta, towards a release candidate and contains bugfixes, cosmetics, documentation, together with testing.
+Often some work needs to be done between a feature freeze and arriving at the release commit: this work typically consists of bugfixes, cosmetics, documentation, together with testing.

 ### Tagging a release